h0tmi/hse_caos_course/README.md

-This is a computer architecture course I took in my university.
+This is a computer architecture course I took at my university.